Monitoring in practice; preparation is key to success

 Above: Video impression of the CWSA East Gonja field trip to monitor water facilities with Akvo FLOW.
 Video by Lars Heemskerk.

-Make sure when collecting baseline data that you capture the right geo-location.
+Register the right geo-location Make sure when collecting baseline data that you capture the right geo-location.
 It is extremely important to take the right GPS coordinates when collecting the baseline data.
 Otherwise more data points could be mixed up and it will become more challenging to be sure you are monitoring the right facility.

-With the GPS status application you can get GPS coordinates with an accuracy of five meters.
+Calibrate GPS on the spot With the GPS status application you can get GPS coordinates with an accuracy of five meters.
 When you have calibrated your GPS with this app, you can search for the data points on the map or in a filtered list by distance, with the nearest data point shown first.

-Make sure that you have cached your map in the FLOW application before you leave to monitor.
+Know where you go Make sure that you have cached your map in the FLOW application before you leave to monitor.
 If you have not done this you won’t be able to use the map to search for data points.

 Peruse the data point(s) Consult the synced baseline data responses to be sure you are monitoring the right spot.
 It is advisable to look closely in advance at what points you are going to monitor so that you know.

-During the field trip I noticed it was hard to track the right facility.
+Use the synced baseline data During the field trip I noticed it was hard to track the right facility.
 At one point there were three water pumps very close to each other and not well positioned on the map.
 You can find the right point to monitor by looking at the response information from the baseline data.